-Originally a singer/songwriter from St. Louis, MO, Lizzie Weber released her debut full-length album in January 2014.
 Lizzie’s roots in St. Louis have a lot to do with a woman so grounded.
-“I feel as though growing up in St. Louis allowed me to develop strong values and a strong sense of self, a kind of self-awareness that sort of catapulted me into writing very personal and emotionally charged music.”
+“I feel as though my upbringing in St. Louis allowed me to develop strong values and a strong sense of self, a kind of self-awareness that sort of catapulted me into writing very personal and emotionally charged music.”

-Lizzie is, indeed steeped in music, like her hometown.
-Her debut was well received by the public.
-Huffington Post dubbed her single “Falling Like Fools” ‘your new favorite song about heartbreak,’ while the music video for the track has been an official selection at seven international film festivals around the world and won awards at two of them.
-Most recently, it was selected out of 2,000 submissions to screen at the Reel Teal Film Festival, where it won "Best Music Video of 2016."
-No Depression called her debut “a confessional record, but one that is very well-handled, never straying into the over-dramatic, but instead honing in on a sound which is personal, powerful, and, at times, perfect.”
+Lizzie’s 2014 debut was well-received.
+A complete unknown to the St. Louis music scene, local magazine Eleven was the first to review the album, dubbing Lizzie “Your Favorite New Artist of 2014.”
+Huffington Post called her single “Falling Like Fools” “your favorite new song about heartbreak,” while the music video for the song was an official selection at seven International film festivals, winning “Best Music Video of 2016” at the Reel Teel Film Festival.
+No Depression called her debut, “a confessional record, but one that is very well handled, never straying into the over-dramatic, but instead honing in on a sound which is personal, powerful, and, at times, perfect.”

 Following the success of her debut, Lizzie appeared on the cover of the Riverfront Times as one of ‘six artists to watch in 2015.’
 From there, Lizzie composed the music for the title track(“Vida Cafeinada”) of the documentary feature film Caffeinated.
 The song is sung in English and Spanish, and features lyrics written by her father, John Schranck.
 On their first father-daughter collaboration, they set out to write a song that would stand as a reflection of the agricultural and social underpinnings of that wonderful daily tradition.